raygun101/MarkupKit/README.md

 This guide introduces the MarkupKit framework and provides an overview of its key features.
 The first section describes the structure of a MarkupKit document and explains how view instances are created and configured in markup.
 The remaining sections introduce the classes included with the framework and discuss how they can be used to help simplify application development.
 Extensions to several UIKit classes that enhance the classes' behavior or adapt their respective types for use in markup are also discusssed.

-MarkupKit requires either iOS 10 or tvOS 10 or later.
-The latest release can be downloaded [here](https://github.com/gk-brown/MarkupKit/releases).
-It is also available via [CocoaPods](https://cocoapods.org/pods/MarkupKit).

-Many code samples are included in the [project workspace](https://github.com/gk-brown/MarkupKit/archive/master.zip).
-For additional information and examples, including a "Hello World"-style tutorial introduction, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).

 # Feedback
 Feedback is welcome and encouraged.
 Please feel free to [contact me](mailto:gk_brown@icloud.com?subject=MarkupKit) with any questions, comments, or suggestions.
 Also, if you like using MarkupKit, please consider [starring](https://github.com/gk-brown/MarkupKit/stargazers) it!